East Genomics

-This project covers the Cystic Renal Disease (CRD) pathway within Midwifery and Nursing across the East Of England.
-It is to enable nurses and midwives to deliver a quality assured genomics service, supporting the Genomic Medicine Service ambition of increasing appropriate genomic testing / treatment for all patients and families who might benefit.
+The project aims to enable nurses and midwives to deliver a quality assured genomics service, supporting the Genomic Medicine Service’s ambition of increasing appropriate genomic testing / treatment for all patients and families who might benefit.

 What is Cystic Renal Disease?

-Although children affected by CRD are born with the condition, it rarely causes any noticeable problems until the cysts grow large enough to affect the kidneys' functions.
+Although children affected by CRD are born with the condition, it rarely causes any noticeable problems until the cysts grow large enough to affect the kidneys' function.

 The outlook for CRD is highly variable.
 Some people experience kidney failure soon after the condition is diagnosed, whereas others may live the rest of their life with their kidneys working relatively well.
 On average, around half of people affected require treatment for kidney failure by the time they're 60.